 In September 2008, the Company entered into a \$12.0 million loan and security agreement with Pinnacle Ventures.
-In connection with the Company's IPO in February 2011, the warrants issued in connection with the loan and security agreement were automatically converted into warrants to purchase 228,264 shares of common stock with an exercise price of \$3.94 per share.
+In connection with the Company's Initial Public Offering, or IPO, in February 2011, the warrants issued in connection with the loan and security agreement were automatically converted into warrants to purchase 228,264 shares of common stock with an exercise price of \$3.94 per share.

 During the quarter ended March 31, 2013, warrants to purchase 228,264 shares, were net exercised by Pinnacle Ventures for 58,580 shares of common stock.
-No warrants were outstanding as of June 30, 2013.
+No warrants were outstanding as of September 30, 2013.